Welders: Essential Tools Across Industries

 TIG Welding (Tungsten Inert Gas)

-Stick Welding (Shielded Metal Arc Welder)
+Stick Welding (Shielded Metal Arc)

 Flux-Cored Arc Welding (FCAW)